kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Sparsity Appears Quickly

-Most words appear rarely.
+Most words appear rarely
-Most matrix entries equal zero.
+Most matrix entries equal zero
 Sparsity affects performance

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.